VECTOR Library

 Scientific Accuracy

-These sources are trusted with regular updates.
-We ensure that all submissions are reviewed and are from a trusted resource or are reviewed for accurate, science-based information about vectors and vector-borne diseases.
-We prioritize resources that are developed by subject matter experts and regularly updated to reflect current scientific understanding.
+We ensure all submissions are reviewed from trusted resources or are reviewed for accurate, science-based information.
+We prioritize resources developed by subject matter experts and regularly updated to reflect current scientific understanding.

 Educational Value